elliotperviz/cmms/md/C01_02/README.md

 - Is the heating behaviour in NVT the same as in NVE? (compare the gradients in `gnuplot`)
 - Is there a difference in computational time to perform the numerical integration in the NVT ensemble vs NVE?
-- Plot the total energy of the system, is it constant?
+- Plot the total energy of the system in NVT, is it constant?
 What should the conserved quantity be?

 ### 3. Cooling - cool system to 94.4 K